 The Company's Audit Committee undertakes preparatory work for the Supervisory Board's decision-making regarding the supervision of the integrity and quality of the Company's financial reporting and the effectiveness of the Company's internal risk management and control systems.
-It maintains contact with the external auditors, and complement one another sufficiently within the framework of the advisory and supervisory role towards the Company, while covering a wide range of focus areas and representation of expertise.
+It maintains contact with the external auditors, and also monitors the Management Board in connection with the Company's funding, tax policy and application of IT technology, especially with respect to cybersecurity.